frankleng/cloudflare-cognito-jwt-verifier/README.md

 # cloudflare-cognito-jwt-verifier
 A lightweight JWT verifier for AWS Cognito running on Cloudflare Workers.
-This lib fetches and caches JWKS from AWS Cognito, and verifies the JWT token.
+This lib fetches, caches JWKS from AWS Cognito, and verifies the JWT token.

 ## Why